Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields

 Then the three real roots of the cubic equation can be expressed as follows:

-The corresponding $x $ for $ j = 2 $ is negative,so we discard this solution.
-Therefore, we can derive four real solutions for $ a $, with two being positive and two being negative.
-The largest positive solution for $a_{max}$ is bounded by
+The solution corresponding to \( i = 2 \) yields a negative value of \( x \) and is therefore discarded.
+We thus obtain four real solutions for \( a \), consisting of two positive and two negative roots.
+Since only positive values of \( a \) are physically meaningful, we retain exclusively the positive solutions for further analysis.
+Among these positive solutions, the larger one, denoted as \( a_{\text{max}} \), is bounded by